Can You Get a Medical Card for Crohn's Disease in Arizona?

 Pennsylvania

-Medical cannabis has anti-inflammatory properties that can help with some of the symptoms of Crohn's disease and other inflammatory bowel diseases like ulcerative colitis.
-These conditions can cause symptoms like chronic pain and discomfort, joint pain, skin rashes, and chronic inflammation.
+The cannabis plant contains natural anti-inflammatory properties that may work to reduce the symptoms of Crohn's disease and other inflammatory bowel diseases like ulcerative colitis.
+These conditions often cause symptoms like chronic inflammation, chronic pain and discomfort, joint pain, and skin rashes.

-Though some medical marijuana patients testify to the efficacy of cannabis in alleviating these symptoms, there is still debate in the scientific community.
+Many medical marijuana patients report that cannabis reduces these symptoms.
+However, there is still debate in the scientific community.
 The main points of debate include: (1) how far cannabis can go to relieve these symptoms and (2) if the benefits outweigh the potential risks associated with cannabis consumption.

 There are various reasons why patients may try medical cannabis as a Crohn's disease treatment: